MILLENNIUM CITY shopping center awarded alongside WIEN MITTE The Mall.

-One of the world’s most widely recognised sustainable building certifications is that of the German Sustainable Building Council (DGNB).
+One of the world’s most widely recognized sustainable building certifications is that of the German Sustainable Building Council (DGNB).
 The DGNB’s “Buildings in operation” system (version GiB2020) focuses on all the issues relevant to sustainable building operation and long-term value retention in nine criteria.

 The basic structure of the DGNB “Buildings in Operation” system is based on the well-known three-pillar model of sustainability and divides the essential aspects of sustainable building operation into the topics of ecological quality, economic quality and socio-cultural and functional quality.